Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration

 \subsection{On the Iterative Solvers}

 To showcase the behaviour of the conjugate gradient solver used by \citet{zigunov2024one} and demonstrate other numerical minutiae related to linear solvers, we perform an additional experimentation where we compare CG and CR subject to compatible and incompatible data.
 We also show how simple preconditioning can effectively reduce the number of iterations required for convergence.
 In this numerical experiment, we employ the same Taylor vortex used in the previous numerical test in Sect.~\ref{sec: ODI vs. PPE} with the same all Neumann domain and discretization.
 The contaminated pressure gradient and the data are also generated in a similar manner.
-To construct a compatible problem we use the data $\tilde{f}$ computed from contaminated gradient $\tilde{\bm{g}}$ For the incompatible case we use the error-free Neumann boundary conditions $g_n$ and the noisy data $\tilde{f}$, which is similar to the practice for test II in Sect.~\ref{sec: Compatibility of PPE}.
-The PPE is then solved using CG and CR for both the compatible and incompatible data from an initial guess of $p=0$ with the tolerance being $\text{tol} = 5\times10^{-14}$ and maximum iteration of $n_{\text{itr}} = 41^2 = 1681$ again matching the dimension of $\mathcal{L}_N$.
+To construct a compatible problem we use the data $\tilde{f}$ computed from contaminated gradient $\tilde{\bm{g}}$.
+For the incompatible case we use the error-free Neumann boundary conditions $g_n$ and the noisy data $\tilde{f}$, which is similar to the practice for test II in Sect.~\ref{sec: Compatibility of PPE}.
+The PPE is then solved using CG and CR for both the compatible and incompatible data from an initial guess of $p=0$ with the maximum iteration of $n_{\text{itr}} = 41^2 = 1681$ matching the dimension of $\bm{\mathcal{L}}_N$ and the tolerance being $\text{tol} = 7.6\times10^{-14}$.
+We choose this tolerance as it is the residual of the solution from the pseudo-inverse computed by the SVD, which is approaching the level of machine tolerance.
 Lastly, we also tested the Incomplete LU (ILU) preconditioned CG (PCG) on compatible data.
 The results of this experiment can be seen in Fig.~\ref{fig: cg}.